-NOTE: Each torch requires a quick connector plug (S22529-1) and strain relief boot (M17255) be installed onto the cable.
+NOTE: Each torch requires a Twistmate plug (S22529-1) and strain relief boot (M17255) be installed onto the cable.
 Collets, collet bodies, and nozzles are not included and must be ordered separately.

-Quick Connect Plug (S22529-1) and Strain Relief Boot (M17255) - One of each is shipped with the welder to connect the Magnum LA-9 torch.
-If you do not care to interchange these parts between torches (one of each is required to connect Magnum LA-9 or LA-17 TIG torches with one-piece cable to the Square Wave TIG 175) you may order additional sets.
-The quick connect plug provides connection for both gas and welding current.
+Twistmate® Plug (S22529-1) and Strain Relief Boot (M17255) - One of each is shipped with the welder to connect any TIG torch with a right hand male 3/8-24UNF-2B fitting.
+The Magnum LA-9 and LA-17 Torches are recommended.
+If you do not care to interchange these parts when using more than one torch you may order additional sets.
+The Twistmate plug provides connection for both gas and welding current.

-Tungstens, Collets, Collet Holders, Gas Cups, Backcaps and Other Torch Parts - A Lincoln Magnum LA-9 with 12.5 ft. one-piece cable is included with the Square Wave TIG 175.
-Standard Magnum® parts and accessories for this torch may be used.
+Tungstens, Collets, Collet Holders, Gas Cups, Backcaps and Other Torch Parts - Standard Magnum® parts and accessories for this torch may be used when using a Magnum LA-9 or LA-17.

 TIG Torch Parts Kits - Parts kits are available for the LA-9 and LA-17 TIG torches.
 These kits include back cap, collets, collet bodies, nozzles and tungstens.

-Order KP507 for LA-9 torches

-Order KP508 for LA-17 torches

-See publication E12.150 for parts kits breakdown.
+Order KP507 for LA-9 torches Order KP508 for LA-17 torches See publication E12.150 for parts kits breakdown.